CAGameProg/spaceshooter/assignments/assignment5.md

 ---

 Now you probably want to spawn the explosions when a laser collides with an asteroid.
-We made a double for loop to check for intersections in `main.go` inside this for loop, if the asteroid `a` is intersecting with the laser `l`, you should call `SpawnExplosion(a.GetPosition())` to spawn an explosion at the asteroid's position.
+We made a double for loop to check for intersections in `main.go`.
+Inside this for loop, if the asteroid `a` is intersecting with the laser `l`, you should call `SpawnExplosion(a.GetPosition())` to spawn an explosion at the asteroid's position.